dokutan/bf-codegen/README.md

 ### notes
 Notes regarding the code in this repo.

+### profiler
+A brainfuck interpreter/profiler that generates an html report and optimizes programs by removing instructions that are never executed.

 ### useful links
 These sites contain additional information tht might be useful for writing (or generating) brainfuck:
 - https://brainfuck.org